-- See the WDFW SEPA page and Frequently Asked Questions about SEPA.
+- See the WDFW HPA SEPA page and Frequently Asked Questions about SEPA.

 How are HPA applications processed?

-Customer service specialists and biologists will review your application to make sure it contains everything we need to process it.
-If the application is incomplete they will request further information from the applicant or authorized agent.
-If the application is complete, they will assign the application to a WDFW Habitat Biologist for processing.
+Customer service specialists will review your application to make sure it contains the basic information needed to process it.
+If the application is missing basic information, a service representative will request additional information from you or your authorized agent.
+If the application is complete, they will assign the application to a Habitat Biologist for processing.
 The biologist:

 When will I get my HPA?

-WDFW issues most HPAs within 45 days after we receive your complete application, including payment of or exemption from the $150 application fee, and proof of SEPA compliance, if required.
+Habitat biologists issues most HPAs within 45 days of receiving a complete application, including payment of or exemption from the $150 application fee, and proof of SEPA compliance, if required.

 What will my HPA require?